-At Northburn Primary School our aim is to make a positive difference and enable everyone to fulfil their personal goals.
+Our aim is to make a positive difference and enable everyone to fulfil their personal goals.

-All our pupils are exceptional and they all matter.
-We aim to provide an inclusive, engaging and challenging curriculum that can be personalised to meet the needs of pupils with differing learning styles and additional needs, whilst promoting independence.
-Creating a rich environment through exceptional teaching allows pupils to achieve and grow as informed, confident, resilient learners.
-Pupils' individual talents and aspirations are nurtured, allowing them to fulfil their potential to lead a successful life becoming valued and responsible citizens.
+All our pupils at Northburn Primary are exceptional.
+We aim to provide a broad, balanced and aspirational curriculum that can be tailored to meet the needs of pupils with different learning styles and additional needs.
+We create an environment where exceptional teaching allows pupils to develop skills, knowledge and understanding with a mind-set that encourages creative thinking and the ability to reason and problem-solve and so become resilient learners.
+Pupils' individual talents and aspirations are nurtured allowing them to fulfil their potential to lead successful lives and become valued and responsible citizens.